rodrigoelp/little-stories/Unlikely adventures/13-Chapter-13.md

 Amir stood up.
 A lit candle in his hand - *"You said it was too dark, I grabbed one of these and came to read it.
 Do you know what it means?"*

-Hannah looked at Amir with a different light, different from the lighted candle in his hand, either way - *"... let me think what you just said."* - she added.
+Hannah looked at Amir in a different light, different from the lighted candle in his hand, either way - *"... let me think about what you just said."* - she added.

 *"‘scientia’ is the old way of saying knowledge, I think."* - she said reflexively.